fragiledata/SPLC-consolidated-dataset/README.md

 # Southern Poverty Law Centre Consolidated Data 2000 - 2019

 This repo contains consolidated data from the [Southern Poverty Law Centre](https://www.splcenter.org/)'s [Hatewatch](https://www.splcenter.org/hatewatch) monitoring programme in the United States.
 If you use this data for a project, please consider donating to the SPLC [here](https://donate.splcenter.org/) to support their work.
+All data rights are owned by the Southern Poverty Law Centre.

 ## Organisational Background